BettercareHealth/bettercare/primary-maternal-care/test-3.md

 	1. Propranolol (Inderal)
 17. What is the first step in the management of a patient with eclampsia?
 	1. Give intramuscular phenobarbitone to stop the convulsions.
-	1. Give dihydralazine (Nepresonl) to lower the blood pressure.
+	1. Give dihydralazine (Nepresol) to lower the blood pressure.
 	1. Turn the patient on her side and ensure an open airway.
 	1. Insert a Foley’s catheter.
 18. What drug is used to prevent and manage eclampsia?